groonga/groonga/doc/source/reference/tokenizers/token_mecab.rst

 for Japanese.

 You need to install an additional package to using TokenMecab.
-For more detail of how to installing an additional package, see `how to install each OS <http://groonga.org/docs/install.html>`_ .
+For more detail of how to installing an additional package, see :doc:`/install` .

 ``TokenMecab`` is good for precision rather than recall.
 You can find ``東京都`` and ``京都`` texts by ``京都`` query with